mluukkai/webdevelopment-rails/week4.md

 end
 ```

-The test demonstrate an interaction with the form, the command <code>fill_in</code> looks for a text field for the username and inputs the parameter value.
+The test demonstrate an interaction with the form, the command <code>fill_in</code> looks for a text field based on the _id_ field and inputs the parameter value.
 As you might have guessed, <code>click_button</code> searches for a button in the page and clicks on it.

-Notice the <code>before :each</code> chunk in the test, which uses FactoryGirl to create a User object before each test.
+Notice the <code>before :each</code> chunk in the test, which uses FactoryBot to create a User object before each test.
 Signing up would not work without the object, because the database is reset before each test execution.

 More examples about various topics such as how to look for page elements using forms can be found in Capybara documentation, in the section The DSL, see https://github.com/jnicklas/capybara#the-dsl.